jdp/tessera/README.markdown

 # Tessera

-Tessera is an extremely tiny PHP framework modeleted after [web.py](http://webpy.org), [Sinatra](http://sinatrarb.org), and [Juno](http://brianreily.com/project/juno/).
+Tessera is an extremely tiny PHP framework modeleted after [web.py](http://webpy.org), [Sinatra](http://sinatrarb.com), and [Juno](http://brianreily.com/project/juno/).
 It allows the developer to map URLs directly to class methods.

 ## Your first application, or: never looking back

 Creating a working application in Tessera is more than easy.
-All that needs to happen is a subclassing of the Tessera class.
+All that needs to happen is a superclassing of the Tessera class.
 Here's a fully functional application:

     <?php